mayuribha01-code/Selenium/README.md

 **Requirements**
 Python 3.x
 Google Chrome browser
+ChromeDriver
-ChromeDriver (compatible with your Chrome version) Selenium library
+Selenium library

 **Installation**
 Install Selenium:

-**cmd **:- pip install selenium
+**cmd ** :- pip install selenium

-Download ChromeDriver and add it to your system PATH.

 **How It Works**
-Opens Amazon website
+1. Opens Amazon website
-Maximizes browser window
+2. Maximizes browser window
-Searches for "iphones"
+3. Searches for "iphones"
-Waits for search results to load
+4. Waits for search results to load
-Extracts product titles
+5. Extracts product titles
-Prints number of products and their names
+6. Prints number of products and their names
-Closes the browser
+7. Closes the browser
-Run the Script
+8. Run the Script
-python your_script_name.py
+9. python your_script_name.py

 **Output**
 Total number of products found
 List of product titles printed in terminal

-Notes
+**Notes**
 Make sure ChromeDriver version matches your Chrome browser Internet connection is required
 Amazon page structure may change, which can affect the script